Why Domain Expertise Matters for APM Tools?

 |VDI applications||Citrix, VMware Horizon, Microsoft RDS|

-Why One Size Does Not Fit All
+Why One Size Does Not Fit All for APM Tools

 Monitoring of an application should broadly cover health, availability, response time, and usage.
 While these are common categories of metrics that apply to all types of applications, the detailed performance metrics in each category are dependent on the nature and domain of the application.
 Metrics that apply for SAP may not apply for a .NET-based web application.
 Performance monitoring of a database would be entirely different from VDI application (such as Citrix).
 For effective monitoring, performance metrics gathered should be domain-specific and must provide enough intelligence for the respective domain administrators and helpdesks, assisting them to detect and rectify problems quickly.